dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 | 18-2_left-1     | 2_left       | 18          | akague | 38174         | cham1312   | 244            |left|CHamorro|

-**WARNING** Some LanguageTables contain a column (aka property) called “Language_ID” which is **not** the same as the ID column.
-For glottolog-cldf this column contains information on the language that a dialect belongs to.
+**WARNING** Some LanguageTables contain a column called “Language_ID” which is **not** the same as Language_ID columns in other tables.
+For the glottolog-cldf dataset the column Language_ID in the LanguageTable contains information on the language that a dialect belongs to.
 For example, Eastern Low Navarrese is a dialect of the language Basque.
 The glottocode of this dialect is east1470.
 The glottocode of the language Basque is basq1248.
 In the LanguageTable of glottolog-cldf the row of the dialect has basq1248 in the column "Language_ID".
-This helps when you might want to match by the language-level rather than dialect-level.
-This isn't standard though, the column Language_ID can have other specifics depending CLDF-datasets.
-In Grambank, there  is a similar column to glottolog-cldf's "Language_ID", but it is called “Language_level_ID” to make it clearer what it refers to.
+This helps when you might want to match by the languages rather than the dialect-level.
+This column isn't standard though, the column Language_ID can have other specifics depending CLDF-datasets.
+In Grambank, there  is a similar column to glottolog-cldf's "Language_ID", but it is called “Language_level_ID” to make it clearer what it refers to and more unique.

-With the above information, we can now combine the tables if we want.

 # Example: Structure